openearth/aeolis-python/docs/user/model_setup.rst

 x.grd and y.grd (Spatial Grid)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The ``x.grd`` and ``y.grd`` files define the computational grid in meters.
-It is important to understand that the **boundary definitions and cross-shore/longshore directions are determined by the shape and structure of the grid matrices**, while the **actual physical location and orientation are determined by the specific coordinate values** inside those matrices.
+It is important to understand that the boundary definitions and cross-shore/longshore directions are determined by the shape and structure of the grid matrices, while the physical location and orientation are determined by the specific coordinate values inside those matrices.
 To ensure correct model execution and boundary alignment, grid generation should follow this step-by-step approach:

 1. **Define dimensions and resolution:** Set your domain length and grid spacing.
 Because the model does not yet support variable grid sizes, the cross-shore resolution must equal the alongshore resolution (e.g., ``dx = 10; dy = 10``).
 2. **Create domain axes:** Generate 1D arrays for the cross-shore and alongshore directions.
-The cross-shore array dictates the domain boundaries and **must be ascending**; the first element is always the onshore boundary, and the last is the offshore boundary (e.g., ``x = np.arange(0, Lx + dx, dx)``).
+The cross-shore array dictates the domain boundaries and **must be ascending**; the first x-element is always the onshore boundary, and the last is the offshore boundary (e.g., ``x = np.arange(0, Lx + dx, dx)``).
-3. **Generate the orthogonal grid:** Use the 1D axes to create 2D coordinate matrices (e.g., ``X, Y = np.meshgrid(x, y)``).
+3. **Generate the grid:** Use the 1D axes to create 2D coordinate matrices (e.g., ``X, Y = np.meshgrid(x, y)``).
-4. **Apply physical orientation:** Translate (shift) and rotate the coordinate values within these matrices to match their true real-world location and physical orientation (e.g., ``Xr = X * np.cos(theta) - Y * np.sin(theta) + x0``).
+4. **Apply physical orientation:** Shift and rotate the coordinate values within these matrices to match the desired real-world location and orientation (e.g., ``Xr = X * np.cos(theta) - Y * np.sin(theta) + x0``).

 By handling the physical orientation directly within the grid coordinate values, the model orientation keyword ``alfa`` is no longer required and should be left at its default value of ``0``.